1Axen/blink/docs/Installation.md

 ## From GitHub Releases
 Download the standalone executable from [Github Releases](https://github.com/1Axen/Blink/releases).
 ## From Bytecode
 Alternative you can run blink from bytecode using line.
+You can download the packaged bytecode from [Github Releases](https://github.com/1Axen/Blink/releases).
 ### Installing lune
 Blink uses lune as it's runtime enviornment, you can install lune using aftman:
 ```
 aftman add filiptibell/lune
 ```
-### Downloading bytecode
+### Running bytecode
-Download the packages bytecode from [Github Releases](https://github.com/1Axen/Blink/releases).
+Open the directory in which you unzipped the bytecode and run the following command:
 ```
+lune init [INPUT]
 ```
 ## Plugin Marketplace
 Coming soon!